Compositionally Safe Construction of Autonomous Driving Systems: Control Policies for Configuration Types

 \subsection{The $\mathsf{follow}$ policy and travel time prediction}

 Using the braking $\Brake$ and speed control $\DeltaV$ functions, we now define the primitive $\mathsf{follow}$ policy and the related travel time prediction function $\mathsf{tt}$.
-These primitives are used next to define the more sophisticated control policies for vista types.
+These primitives are used next to define the more sophisticated control policies for types of driving configurations.

-The $\follow{vs,p}$ policy takes as input a position $p$ located in the current vista $vs$ of the ego vehicle ahead on its route.
+The $\follow{\cfg,p}$ policy takes as input a position $p$ located in the current configuration $\cfg$ of the ego vehicle ahead on its route.
 This policy controls the speed of the ego vehicle so that it follows safely the position $p$ i.e., by keeping the distance $p-\po{e}$ as small as possible while remaining safe.

-First, the policy observes the speed limits enforced on the ego vehicle route in its vista $vs$ till the position $p$.
-To do so, it relies on the function $\mathsf{speed\mbox{-}limits}(vs,p)$ defined next to compute the speed limit constraints $\mathit{VL}$ in the appropriate format defined in \autoref{sec:policies:dynamics}.
+First, the policy observes the speed limits enforced on the ego vehicle route in its configuration $\cfg$ till the position $p$.
+To do so, it relies on the function $\mathsf{speed\mbox{-}limits}(\cfg,p)$ defined next to compute the speed limit constraints $\mathit{VL}$ in the appropriate format defined in subsection~\ref{sec:policies:dynamics}.

 That is, the current speed limit $V_e$ is applied at the current position, the next speed limit $V_{h_1}$ is applied from its position $\po{h_1}$ (if any), etc, and the speed limit 0 is applied at position $p$.